JasperJeuken/CppRayTracer/README.md

 A ray tracing engine that uses only standard C++ libraries for rendering.
 [Click here to see the gallery!](#gallery)

+For a detailed guide on how to create scenes and render them, check out the [wiki](https://github.com/JasperJeuken/CppRayTracer/wiki)!

 _Includes a live preview window of the multithreaded render_
 <img src="images/render_preview.gif" alt="Render preview window" width=80%>